 - Hangi yılda doğdun? – What year were you born?

 After reading this blog post, I’m sure you will impress someone by simply saying ”doğum günün kutlu olsun” on a very special day.
-If you want to learn Turkish from zero, give Ling App a try.
+If you want to learn Turkish from zero, give the Ling app a try.
 I promise you won’t regret it!

 Learn Turkish With Ling!